workflowhub-eu/about/Workflow-RO-Crate/1.1-DRAFT/index.md

 The `ComputationalWorkflow` description of the _Main Workflow_ SHOULD comply with [Bioschemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE) version 1.0 or later.

 Conformance with the Bioschemas profile SHOULD be indicated with a `conformsTo` on the _Main Workflow_ entity.

+Workflows can have multiple input and output parameter slots that have to be mapped to actual files, directories or other values (e.g., a string or a number) before they can be executed.
+It is OPTIONAL to define such entities for a `ComputationalWorkflow`.
+If included, parameter definitions MUST be provided as `FormalParameter` entities and referenced from the `ComputationalWorkflow` via `input` and `output`.

 **Tip**: See [RO-Crate 1.2: Complying with Bioschemas Computational Workflow profile](https://www.researchobject.org/ro-crate/specification/1.2/workflows.html#complying-with-bioschemas-computational-workflow-profile)